lpcde: Estimation and Inference for Local Polynomial Conditional Density Estimators: Methodology

+A complete derivation of this closed-form solution is provided in the supplemental material of CCJM.

-where $\bp(u)$ denotes the vector collecting the ordered elements $u^{\mu}/\mu!$ for $0\leq\mu\leq \pOrder$.
-For a choice of derivative $\mu$ with respect to $y$ (and a choice of of derivative $\bnu$ with respect of $\bx$; here set to $\bnu=0$ only for simplicity), a choice of polynomial orders $(\pOrder,\qOrder)$, a choice of bandwidth $h$ and kernel function $K(\cdot)$, the function \code{lpcde()} implements the estimator $\widehat{F}^{(\mu)}_{\pOrder,\qOrder}(y|\bx)$ over a grid of points on $\Y$ for a given conditioning evaluation point $\bx$.
-By default, the function sets $\mu=1$ and $\bnu=0$ (conditional PDF), $\qOrder=1$ (local linear nonsmooth conditional CDF estimation), $\pOrder=2$ (local quadratic smooth conditional CDF estimation), and $K(\cdot)$ is to chosen to be the Epanechnikov kernel.
+In the \proglang{R} package, for a choice of derivative $\mu$ with respect to $y$ (and a choice of of derivative $\bnu$ with respect of $\bx$, a choice of polynomial orders $(\pOrder,\qOrder)$, a choice of bandwidth $h$ and kernel function $K(\cdot)$), the function \code{lpcde()} implements the estimator $\widehat{F}^{(\mu)}_{\pOrder,\qOrder}(y|\bx)$ over a grid of points on $\Y$ for a given conditioning evaluation point $\bx$.
+By default, the function sets $(\mu,\bnu)=(1,0)$ (conditional PDF), $\qOrder=1$ (local linear nonsmooth conditional CDF estimation), $\pOrder=2$ (local quadratic smooth conditional CDF estimation), and $K(\cdot)$ is to chosen to be the Epanechnikov kernel.
 Generally speaking, it is recommended to choose the local polynomial order such that $\pOrder-\mu$ and $\qOrder-|\bnu|$ are both odd.
 Although the second-order Epanechnikov kernel is implemented by default, the function \code{lpcde()} can also be implemented with second-order uniform and triangular kernels by setting the variable \code{kernel\_type} appropriately.
 The choice of the kernel does not affect the orders of the bias and the variance.
 Last but not least, the choice of bandwidth $h$ is important: by default, whenever $h$ is not supplied by the user, the function \code{lpcde()} relies on the companion function \code{lpbwcde()}, which implements data-driven bandwidth selection based on the minimization of the (approximate) mean squared error of the estimator $\widehat{F}^{(\mu)}_{\pOrder,\qOrder}(y|\bx)$.

-In the remainder of this section we review some of the main statistical properties and inference techniques developed in CCJM, which are implemented in the package \pkg{lpcde}.
+In the remainder of this section we review some of the main statistical properties and inference techniques developed in CCJM and the computational considerations in implementing these methods in the package \pkg{lpcde}.